Harvest Quinoa Bowl with Creamy Tahini Dressing

 Q: Can I use different grains instead of quinoa?

 A: Yes!
 You can use brown rice, farro, or couscous.
 Each will give a different texture to the bowl.
+Brown rice works well for a gluten-free option.
+Farro and couscous contain gluten and are suitable only if gluten is not a concern.

 Q: Is this recipe vegan and gluten-free?